Morocco

 Day 2: Hike to Refuge de Toubkal (3,207m)

-In the morning you’ll give your main bag to the muleteers.
-With your day bag on your back, you will hike for around 3 hours to the tiny settlement of Sidi Chamharouch - here your cooks will serve up lunch.
-There is freshly squeezed orange juice available from the local stalls, not to be missed!
-Afterward, you continue for another 3 hours to Refuge de Toubkal, where you’ll stay for the night.
+In the morning, we hike for around 3 hours to the tiny settlement of Sidi Chamharouch.
+Here, your cooks will serve up lunch.
+There's also freshly squeezed orange juice available from the local stalls, which is not to be missed!

 fc23c998-7637-4dfd-a910-40a58de1163b